 What MIDI keyboard should I use for Garageband?

 Considering you’re likely in the beginning stages of music production, I would recommend getting an Acorn Masterkey 49.
-(Although, they aren’t on Amazon anymore, so it would be best to grab the M-Audio Keystation 49 instead).
+Although, they aren’t on Amazon anymore, so it would be best to grab the M-Audio Keystation 49 from Amazon instead.

-Click the link here to read more about the one I own.
-It has 49 keys, which is essential if you’re trying to get the full range of the piano (it‘s the one in the display picture for this blog post).
+As I explained in my article on the masterkey, it has 49 keys, which is essential if you’re trying to get the full range of the piano (it‘s the one in the display picture for this blog post).